TBau23/TBau23.github.io/_pages/about.md

 title: "About"
 ---

-Welcome!
-My name is Tom.
-I'm 23 years old and currently focused on learning as much as I can about building software.
-I studied finance and history in college, but after some internships and a lot of reading I realized I had no desire to follow the traditional finance career path.
-Instead, I enrolled in [Lambda School](https://lambdaschool.com/) just after graduation and recently completed their 9 month track in full stack development.

-I'm setting up this personal website to try and take better advantage of the magical tool that is the internet.
-My natural inclination is to not share much about myself, but I've been inspired by posts like [The Great Online Game](https://www.notboring.co/p/the-great-online-game) and Sam Hinkie's philosophy of leaving [breadcrumbs](https://www.stitcher.com/show/invest-like-the-best/episode/sam-hinkie-find-your-people-invest-like-the-best-ep-204-80161177).
+Despite the Fear of Being Known I'm setting up a personal website.
+I've been inspired by posts like [The Great Online Game](https://www.notboring.co/p/the-great-online-game) and Sam Hinkie's philosophy of leaving [breadcrumbs](https://www.stitcher.com/show/invest-like-the-best/episode/sam-hinkie-find-your-people-invest-like-the-best-ep-204-80161177).
 Writing (both code and words) is also a great way to expose sloppy thinking, so I'm hoping that creating this site will serve as a sort of forcing function for making me better at those skills.

 ## Interests and Influences